Recent M&A Activity

 • 3% Hardware

-• 3% Other Hardware
+• 3% Other Software

-Most of the value of the index is in industry sectors that Cyon Research covers: AEC, mechanical/manufacturing, GIS, Plant, ECAD, and the Channel.
+Most of the value of the index is in industry sectors that Cyon Research covers: AEC, mechanical/manufacturing, GIS, Plant, ECAD+SEMI, and the Channel.
 A small portion of the index is divided among other areas that allow us a direct compare: Hardware and Other Software companies.

 With a tracking index for each of these submarkets, we are able to get a finely-tuned picture of what is happening.